VoxalVoid/Offline-Audio-Book-Player/README.md

 # Offline Audio Book Player

 A lightweight PyQt5 application for listening to audio books without an internet connection.
 It is written in a single Python file and relies on VLC for playback.
-The player focuses on `.m4b` books but can open several common audio formats.
+The program runs entirely offline and focuses on `.m4b` books but can open several common audio formats.
+Playback history and bookmarks are stored under `~/.config/m4bplayer` (or `%USERPROFILE%\.config\m4bplayer` on Windows).

 ## Features